hussainBurhan/NESP-AI-DS-and-ML-Course-Matplotlib-Exercise/README.md

 # Mobile Phone Price Analysis
-This Python project explores mobile phone prices using the Pandas library for data manipulation and Matplotlib for data visualization.
+This project explores mobile phone prices using the Pandas library for data manipulation and Matplotlib for data visualization.

 ## Usage
 1. Ensure you have Python installed on your system.